 Albert Einstein’s “most powerful force in the universe” is an important financial concept for the investor to understand.
 Being able to calculate out the future value of an investment after years of compounding will help you to make goals and measure your progress toward them.
-Fortunately, doing this is as easy as opening up excel and using a simple function- the future value formula.
-Here’s how to do it:
+Fortunately, calculating compound interest is as easy as opening up excel and using a simple function- the future value formula.

 What do you think?
 Have you found this function to be helpful?
 Why or why not?
 Comment below!